SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2020-09-27-weaslie-ii.md

 > SURE.

 <I>Cold air blasts them as they step outside again.
-WEASLIE is protected in his riding jacket but PERKINS is a little less protected; she is wearing a cheap plastic coat they picked up at a department store on the way out of town.
+WEASLIE is protected in his leather riding jacket but PERKINS is a little less protected; she is wearing a cheap plastic coat they picked up at a department store on the way out of town.
 Potions can protect a sorceress from many things but not the road's flying detritus.</i>

 <i>'FSSS...'
 A new lighter flashes to life and the pair are sharing a moment. </i>